 It is easy to see on the printout, the perimeter a 4 acre field.

-I can also see the boundaries of the field of interest to me.
+So, on my map, I can also see the boundaries of the field of interest to me and a reference field.

 -Open the large blade of the pocket knife completely.